-- 2.4 As a general guide, the PRA expects that the ILAAP document which supports its liquidity review and evaluation process is in line with the EBA guidelines on common procedures and methodologies for SREP6 and aligns with the further guidance in this supervisory statement.
-The PRA has provided a template in Appendix 1 as a guide for firms when producing their ILAAP documents. - 2.5 The PRA recognises that for small firms with simple business models it may not be necessary to follow the template, or all elements in the template, provided all the key aspects are covered.
+2.4 As a general guide, the PRA expects that the ILAAP document which supports its liquidity review and evaluation process is in line with the EBA guidelines on common procedures and methodologies for SREP and aligns with the further guidance in this supervisory statement.
+The PRA has provided a template in Appendix 1 as a guide for firms when producing their ILAAP documents.

+2.5 The PRA recognises that for small firms with simple business models it may not be necessary to follow the template, or all elements in the template, provided all the key aspects are covered.
 This approach is consistent with the PRA's secondary competition objective.
 The PRA expects the document to be firm specific, not prepared in a formulaic manner, and to reflect the applicable business model.
-The PRA is equally sceptical of overly large, unwieldy documents as it is of documents providing too little detail. - 2.6 Firms should refer to Title 5 of the EBA SREP guidelines when assessing the soundness, effectiveness and comprehensiveness of their ILAAP document.
-In particular, the PRA expects a firm to demonstrate in its ILAAP document that it complies with the expectations outlined in the rest of this chapter. - 2.6A An overview of how the firm applies the Delegated Act in its LCR reporting may also be appropriate, including, if relevant, how the firm has interpreted the classifications of retail and operational deposits and the work undertaken annually in response to Delegated Act Article 23.
+The PRA is equally sceptical of overly large, unwieldy documents as it is of documents providing too little detail.

+2.6 Firms should refer to Title 5 of the EBA SREP guidelines when assessing the soundness, effectiveness and comprehensiveness of their ILAAP document.
+In particular, the PRA expects a firm to demonstrate in its ILAAP document that it complies with the expectations outlined in the rest of this chapter.